AkashMegaravalli/feign-form-content-type/README.md

 # feign-form-content-type
-This is created from feign-form code base,Has a fix where user impl can mention what time of multi-part content is it going to be
+This is created from feign-form code base,gives flexibility to provide content types for each attachements individually

 ## How to define each multipart content type